team-passion-project/father-jests/README.md

 2. Change into this directory
 3. Create and checkout a new branch.
 4. run npm install
+5. run npm install sass
-5. use npm start to run the server and see changes in real time.
+6. use npm start to run the server and see changes in real time.
 Note: This repo is set to run with the api mentioned above, if you would like to use a different api, make changes to apiConfig.js

 ## Planning Story